kristianwiklund/peacock_docker/README.md

 Add the plugin you want to run to the "plugins" directory.
 It will be deployed automatically.

-## Selecting server port
+## Automatic backups

-This is broken.
+Player data is zipped and stored in a "backups" folder on each start of the container.
+This is found in "data/<branch>/backups/"